RgbTrouw/Qs-Messenger/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+* No need to mention the resemblance with some other old messaging application.

 If you would like to be a part of the project, or have any other suggestions or comments please send a note to:

 "rgb.trust@gmail.com"